alienlebarge/alienlebargech-v3/src/articles/2025/04/smart-menu-bar/index.md

   - application
   - screen
   - menu
+updated: 2025-04-08T22:03:38.623+02:00
 ---

-Today, I listened to the latest episode of Apptories: "[Return of the Utility Grab BagReturn of the utility grab](https://appstories.net/episodes/430)". @viticci@macstories.net was wondering how to show or hide icons in the menu bar depending on which screen was being used.
+Today, I listened to the latest episode of Apptories: "[Return of the Utility Grab Bag](https://appstories.net/episodes/430)". @viticci@macstories.net was wondering how to show or hide icons in the menu bar depending on which screen was being used.
 Here's how I do it with Bartender to hide icons when I'm only using the MacBook Pro screen, and to show them all when I'm on my large screen, at home or at work.

 ## Disclaimer